aurorapar/fasternature/README.md

-Adds configuration options to adjust the rate of the Bloomery, Beehive Kiln, and Cementation Furnace.
+Adds configuration options to adjust the rate of Pit Kilns and the Bloomery, Beehive Kiln, and Cementation Furnace.

     /fastersmelts pitkilnspeedrate [rate]